santiagofmunoz/memcached_server/README.md

 ### JMeter test

-To run the JMeter tests, you'll have to open the file ```JMeter_test.jmx``` with Apache JMeter.
+To run the JMeter tests, you'll have to open the file ```jmeter_test.jmx``` with Apache JMeter.
 There, you'll find this structure.

 - Test Plan
   - Thread Group